CCRogerWang/Swift-tutorials/README.md

 # Swift-tutorials
 Swift Tutorials: 1~3

-This is a practice pragram, the tutorials come from http://www.raywenderlich.com/tutorials
+This is a practice program, the tutorials come from http://www.raywenderlich.com/tutorials